Nytransit212/Voicetranscribe/replit.md

 ## Overview

 The Advanced Ensemble Transcription System is a sophisticated video processing application that generates highly accurate transcripts from long-form MP4 recordings (up to 90 minutes) captured in noisy, multi-speaker environments.
-The system uses an ensemble approach to create 15 candidate transcripts by combining 3 speaker diarization variants with 5 ASR (Automatic Speech Recognition) variants each, then selects the best result using multi-dimensional confidence scoring.
+The system uses an advanced ensemble approach to create 25 candidate transcripts by combining 5 speaker diarization variants (with voting fusion) with 5 ASR (Automatic Speech Recognition) variants each, then selects the best result using multi-dimensional confidence scoring.

 The application is designed to handle recordings from meetings or discussions with approximately 10 participants captured with a single mono microphone in challenging acoustic conditions.
 It produces synchronized outputs including clean audio, speaker-attributed transcripts, and various caption formats.